raspberrypilearning/sonic-pi-lessons/README.md

 If you would like to contribute to this project or have questions about it please use the [Sonic Pi Forum here](https://groups.google.com/forum/#!forum/sonic-pi).

+For the latest news, take a look at the [Sonic Pi Twitter account](https://twitter.com/sonic_pi).

 ## Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: